Mano Nerviosa: Awesome Game to Learn the Numbers in Spanish

 Inside: Learn the numbers in Spanish with the game Mano Nerviosa.

-And then some games have single person engaged, practicing exactly what you want them to practice.
+For me, the perfect lesson happens when the task is so engaging everyone forgets we’re there to “learn” Spanish.
+Some games have every single person engaged, practicing exactly what you want them to practice.
 Mano Nerviosa is one of those game, and my students beg for it!
 Once everyone has the hang of it, use it as a brain break, class reward, or for Spanish club.

 Divide the students into groups of 4-6.
 (Can be played with 2-3 if needed.)